Welcome to today's edition of the Rush 24-7 podcast.

 In a small number of cases, things will go well until we wean them off Prozac and the problems return.

-Talking little birds here, we're turning them into drug addicts.
+We're turning them into drug addicts.

 What are you talking about?

-What good?
+What good.

-Uh what do you have bird sturdy those birds?
+What do you have birds?

-You're Yeah, but they're more the depressed.
+Yeah, but they're depressed.

-Or was it maybe the fact that they're they just don't like being confined in cages and in houses?
+Or was it maybe the fact that they just don't like being confined in cages and in houses?

 They're animals.

-But see, here we are, we're projecting.
+But see, here we are.

-Look what I'm telling you where this is going to head.
+I'll tell you where this is going to head.

-We're projecting our own psychoses and our own neuroses, which we have had to invent in our generation onto our animals.
+We're projecting our own psychoses and our own neuroses, which we have had to invent in our generation, onto our animals.

-It is the owners who are running around depressed with empty lives, and probably because the owners are depressed, the birds sense it, and they get worried something's gonna happen to them when the owner is acting like a maniac.
+And probably because the owners are depressed, the birds sense it and they get worried something's going to happen to them when the owner is acting like a maniac.

 I don't know.